Tag Archives: legacy

 “You gonna spit and shine shoes,” I squealed.

 With one hand in a shoe and the other in an old sock, Grandpa rubbed the wax back and forth, polishing the leather.
-I never tired from following his hands, moving like flashes of lightning.
+I never tired of following his hands, moving like flashes of lightning.

 He always rose before dawn and believed in the saying, “The early bird catches the worm.”
 He prided himself on discipline, stemming from his years in the military.
 On a weekly basis, he cleaned our shoes, the way he said he had learned in the Army.